Skip to content

 1. Present a quick overview of the Current State VSM

-2. Highlight the NVA and RNVA steps, major lead time (LT) and process time (PT) differences, low %C&A values
+2. Highlight the NVA and RNVA process blocks, major lead time (LT) and process time (PT) differences, and what is driving low %C&A values

 3. Clarify any key questions or assumptions